blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 ### Troubleshooting NAT problems

-I could not connect to the Internet from a Cllonix VM using NAT.
+If you already have Docker installed on your Linux PC, it might cause problems with the Cloonix NAT interface.

 The Cloonix developer configured the NAT device to default to using the `172.17.0.0/24` address space.
 However, this conflicts with the address space `172.17.0.0/16` used by the Docker daemon, if you have Docker installed.

 I have Docker installed so I changed the default network space used by Docker to `172.30.0.0/16` and restarted my computer.
-(Spoiler alert: I still could not get the NAT object to work as expected, but that's another problem)

 #### Docker address space